vorthkor/vorthkor/README.md

 - 👋 Hi, I’m @vorthkor
 - 👀 I’m interested in learning a lot of things
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development - such as in here https://vorthkor.github.io/wikitao/
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me virtorf@etlgr.com